Costa Rica Wildlife Holiday

 - San José 1 night

-Day 3: Tortguero is best explored from the water and this morning you join a boat trip on the canals with a guide on hand to point out the different bird, mammal, reptile and amphibian species.
+Day 3: Tortguero is best explored from the water and this morning you join a shared boat trip on the canals with a guide on hand to point out the different bird, mammal, reptile and amphibian species.
 You can also use a kayak to venture in to quiet lagoons where you can listen out for birds and monkeys – the soundtrack of the rainforest, with which you’ll soon become familiar.
 Breakfast, lunch, dinner

 Day 4: A combination of boat and road transport brings you to the town of Guapiles where you break the journey for lunch, later continuing on to Sarapiquí Rainforest Preservation Area and your next lodge, Selva Verde.
 Freshen up after the day’s travels, ready to sit down to an early dinner.
 Afterwards you have the chance to join a guide for a night tour of the rainforest, a time when many animals are at their most active.
 This is a great opportunity to observe these otherwise elusive nocturnal species including bats, kinkajous and tree frogs.
 Breakfast, lunch, dinner Selva Verde